home-assistant/home-assistant.io/source/_docs/ecosystem/ios.markdown

 Loading the `ios` component will also load the [`device_tracker`](/components/device_tracker), [`zeroconf`](/components/zeroconf) and [`notify`](/components/notify) platforms.

-Home Assistant for iOS app supports the new authentication system introduced in Home Assistant 0.77.
+The Home Assistant for iOS app supports the new authentication system introduced in Home Assistant 0.77.

-In order to save credentials and adjust settings within the Home Assistant for iOS app prior to version 1.5.0, the optional [`api_password`](/components/http/#api_password) must be set.
-Using legacy authentication is not recommended.

 ## {% linkable_title Setup %}